AliRezaJoodi/AVR_Projects/TextDisplay_Keyboard/README.md

-## Text Control on the LCD with a PS2 Keyboard
+## Text Control On The LCD With A PS2 Keyboard
 MCU:		ATmega32
 Frequency:     	11.059200MHz (External Crystal)
 Display:        16x2 LCD